Sebastián Báez

 Sebastián Báez (/es/; (Note: In isolation, Sebastián is pronounced /es/.) born 28 December 2000) is an Argentine professional tennis player.
-He has a career-high ATP singles ranking of world No. 18, achieved on 24 June 2024 and a doubles ranking of No. 189, achieved on 29 July 2024.
+He has a career-high ATP singles ranking of world No. 18 achieved on 24 June 2024 and a best doubles ranking of No. 189 reached on 29 July 2024.

+Báez reached an ITF junior combined ranking of world No. 1 on 12 March 2018.

 Báez has won seven ATP Tour singles titles.
-He is currently the No. 2 singles player from Argentina.
+He represents Argentina at the Davis Cup.

 Career

-2018: Top Junior ranking

-Báez became the top-ranked junior in the ITF combined ranking on 12 March 2018.

 2021: ATP debut, six Challenger titles, NextGen finals & top 100

 Báez made his ATP debut at the 2021 Chile Open where he lost to 2019 Junior French Open champion Holger Rune in straight sets.

 He earned his first tour-level win at the 2021 Hamburg European Open, where he defeated Frenchman Corentin Moutet in the first round.

 Báez became the youngest player in history to claim five ATP Challenger Tour titles in a season, lifting the trophy in Concepción (d.
 F. Cerundolo), Santiago (d.
 Barrios Vera), Zagreb (d.
 Varillas), Santiago-3 (d.
 Meligeni Rodrigues Alves) and Buenos Aires (d.
 Monteiro).
 He qualified for the 2021 Next Generation ATP Finals in Milan after the withdrawal of Jenson Brooksby due to an abdominal injury.
 Baez advanced to the semifinals with wins over third seed Lorenzo Musetti and eighth seed Hugo Gaston.
 He lost in the semifinals against top seed Carlos Alcaraz.

 He reached the top 100 for the first time in his career at World No. 97 in the ATP year-end rankings on 22 November 2021 after winning his sixth Challenger in Campinas, Brazil.